yltaba/blog/content/authors/admin/_index.md

 title: Yuri Lucatelli Taba
 ---

 Political Science PhD student interested in data analysis and in generating meaningful insights from it.
 I have experience in business as a Demand Planning Analyst and in academia as a Research Assistant.
-Working mostly with R, but currently learning SQL and Python.
+Working mostly with R, Python and SQL.